 Catholic League president Bill Donohue comments on Catholics in the new Congress:

-In the 117th Congress, Catholics comprise 30% of the seats, the largest of any religious affiliation.
-Moreover, both the Speaker of the House and the incoming president identify as Catholic.
+In the 118th Congress, Catholics comprise 28% of the seats, the largest of any religious affiliation.
 But just how Catholic are these Catholics?

 We reviewed the scorecard of incumbent representatives and senators as tallied by National Right to Life and NARAL, the two most authoritative sources measuring congressional support for the right to life and the right to abortion, respectively, in the nation.
 For newly elected members, we consulted their stated record on this subject when they were candidates.
 Here is what we found.

-In the House of Representatives, there are 77 Democrats who claim a Catholic identity, 71 of whom have a perfect pro-abortion record, and many of the newly elected members made supporting abortion a key part of their campaigns.
-Of the 57 Republicans who claim a Catholic identity, 37 have a perfect pro-life voting record; six have a mostly pro-life record; 12 newly elected members espouse a pro-life record; and one, a former Democrat, has a pro-abortion record.
+In the House of Representatives, there are 65 Democrats who claim a Catholic identity, 54 of whom have a perfect pro-abortion record; and all 10 of the newly elected members are in the pro-abortion camp.
+Of the 56 Republicans who claim a Catholic identity, 48 have a perfect pro-life voting record; one has a mostly pro-life record; and the seven newly elected members espouse a pro-life position.

-This means that 95% of the Catholic House Democrats are pro-abortion and 98% of the Catholic House Republicans are pro-life (it remains to be seen whether the new Republican Representative from New Jersey, Jeff Van Drew, will flip on abortion and become pro-life).
+This means that 98% of the Catholic House Democrats are pro-abortion and 100% of the Catholic House Republicans are mostly pro-life.

-In the Senate, there are 14 Catholic Democrats, 11 of whom have a perfect pro-abortion record (two have a perfect pro-life record).
-Of the 11 Catholic Republicans, 9 have a perfect pro-life record; one is more pro-life than pro-abortion; and one is pro-abortion.
+In the Senate, there are 15 Catholic Democrats, 12 of whom have a perfect pro-abortion record.
+Of the 11 Catholic Republicans, 7 have a perfect pro-life record.

 Does this mean that Catholic Republicans are better Catholics than Catholic Democrats?
 On the issue that the bishops regard as the “preeminent” issue of our time, namely, abortion, it certainly does.
 It must be said, however, that as a true measure of one’s Catholic status, one’s voting record on one issue is not necessarily dispositive.